 According to the test method OECD TG 414, the rat is the preferred rodent species and the rabbit the preferred non-rodent species.
 On the basis of this default consideration, ECHA considers testing should be performed with rabbits or rats as a second species, depending on the species tested in the first pre-natal developmental toxicity study.
-ECHA considers that the oral route is the most appropriate route of administration for substances except gases to focus on the detection of hazardous properties on reproduction as indicated in ECHA Guidance on information requirements and chemical safety assessment

-(version 6.0, July 2017) Chapter R.7a, Section R.7.6.2.3.2.
+ECHA considers that the oral route is the most appropriate route of administration for substances except gases to focus on the detection of hazardous properties on reproduction as indicated in ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017) Chapter R.7a, Section R.7.6.2.3.2.
 Since the substance to be tested is a solid, ECHA concludes that testing should be performed by the oral route.

-In your comments on the draft decision, you propose to conduct a reproductive and developmental toxicity screening test (OECD TG 421) with Sodium cumene sulphonate (EC No. 239-854-6) prior to conducting the requested Pre-natal developmental toxicity studies.
+In your comments on the draft decision, you propose to conduct a reproductive and developmental toxicity screening test (OECD TG 421) with the analogue substance Sodium cumene sulphonate (EC No. 239-854-6) prior to conducting the requested Pre-natal developmental toxicity studies.
 Should this "bridging infromation" confirm the assumed toxicity profile of the substance you propose to adapt the requests for an OECD TG 414 studies.
 If not you agree to conduct the OECD TG 414 studies.
 ECHA cannot currently assess if your proposed testing strategy would be acceptable.
 ECHA will evaluate your information after the deadline of this decision according to the specific rules of column 2 adaptations and adaptation(s) according to Annex XI.

-You also indicated that Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in mammalian systems.
-ECHA agrees with this proposal and has amended the request to state the registered substance, only.
+You also indicate that the analogue substance Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in mammalian systems.
+ECHA agrees with this proposal and has amended the request to state the the analogue substance, only.

-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance: Pre-natal developmental toxicity study (test method: OECD TG 414) in a second species (rabbit or rat) by the oral route.
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the analogue substance Sodium cumene sulphonate (EC No. 239-854-6): Pre-natal developmental toxicity study (test method: OECD TG 414) in a second species (rabbit or rat) by the oral route.